Fundraiser Preparation: Recruiting Volunteers

 Now that’s volunteer recruiting at it’s best.
 Certainly, this doesn’t work in many situations like in the public schools, but use it if you can.

-Recruit special skills
+Recruit volunteers with special skills

 Don’t forget to actively recruit expertise for special areas.
 A marketing person for your marketing plan, a sales person for your sales script, a bookkeeper for order tallying, a business owner to head your merchant plan.